 Canada's international commitments

 In response to the global threat of proliferation, Canada is signatory to four key treaties and conventions, which aim to prevent and combat the proliferation of weapons.
-To implement these conventions and treaties, Canada is also member of the four multilateral export control regimes listed below.
+To implement these conventions and treaties, Canada is also member of the four multilateral export control regimes, all of which are outlined below.